test123-all/hydropulser-database-scripts/README.md

 to generate (for example `20`).

-### How can I create rdf files for a data repository and labels with a QR-code?
+### How can I create rdf files for a data repository?
 1. Fill in your data into the `sensor_table.xlsx` file.
 A example table with already filled in data is given by the `sensor_table_EXAMPLE.xlsx` file.
 You should try to fill out all possible fields.
 2. Change the following variables inside the `generate_sensor_db_files.py`.
 The code block is right in the middle of